huggingface/pytorch-image-models/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project.
+Hparam requests, training help are not feature requests.
-Issues are for reporting bugs or requesting features, the discussion forum is available for asking questions or seeking help from the community.
+  The discussion forum is available for asking questions or seeking help from the community.
 title: "[FEATURE] Feature title..."
 labels: enhancement
 assignees: ''